PelionIoT/snap-pelion-edge/docs/snap-kubelet-docker.md

 example.txt
 ```

-Other than changin how snap itself works the only solution to this problem was to put docker inside the same snap as the other software so everything
-would operate inside the same mount namespace.
+Other than changing how snap itself works, the only solution to this problem was to put Docker inside the same snap as the other software, so everything would operate inside the same mount namespace.

-## Integrating Docker Into The Pelion Edge Snap
+## Integrating Docker into the Pelion Edge snap

-As we found in the last section certain problems were unavoidable if we didn't put docker inside the same snap as kubelet, notably the problem with
-secret volume mounts.
-Integrating docker into the pelion-edge snap was relatively straightforward, we just needed to merge elements from the docker-snap
-snapcraft file into the pelion-edge snapcraft file.
+As we found in the last section, certain problems were unavoidable if we didn't put Docker inside the same snap as kubelet, notably the problem with secret volume mounts.
+Integrating Docker into the pelion-edge snap was relatively straightforward; we just needed to merge elements from the Docker-snap snapcraft file into the pelion-edge snapcraft file.

-### Modifying the docker-default Policy
+### Modifying the Docker-default policy

-One non-obvious change we had to make to integrate docker into our snap was the modification of the docker-default policy patch.
-We needed to change
-`snap.docker.dockerd` to `snap.pelion-edge.dockerd` to avoid ptrace AppArmor permission problems as described above.
+One non-obvious change we had to make to integrate Docker into our snap was the modification of the Docker-default policy patch.
+We needed to change `snap.docker.dockerd` to `snap.pelion-edge.dockerd` to avoid ptrace AppArmor permission problems as described above:

 ```
 diff --git a/components/engine/profiles/apparmor/template.go b/components/engine/profiles/apparmor/template.go